 Keywords: source memory, intrusion, swap error, contiguity, response times

 When we recall a past experience, we often not only retrieve information about an item in memory, but also information about the conditions under which that memory was formed, or the source of that memory (Johnson et al., 1993).
 Episodic memory, which describes memory for events, has been studied experimentally using item recognition and source memory tasks, often in tandem.
 In a source memory task, subjects are shown stimuli (e.g., words, shapes, or objects) which are presented in some context (e.g., the voice of a speaker, location on a display).
 When later cued with the item, participants are then asked to report the source.
-Several models have been advanced to understand the processes governing both recognition and source judgements (Yonelinas, 1999; Slotnick & Dodson, 2005; Hautus et al., 2008).
+Several models have been advanced to understand the processes governing both recognition and source judgements (e.g., Yonelinas, 1999; Slotnick & Dodson, 2005; Hautus et al., 2008).
 A key question such models contend with is whether the retrieval of information from source memory is better characterized as a continuous or a discrete process.
 Models of memory retrieval as a continuous process, based upon Signal Detection Theory (SDT), assume that memory strength varies continuously, and so predict that performance in a source memory task declines gradually as memory strength decreases (Banks, 2000; Mickes et al., 2009).
 In contrast, threshold or discrete-state models assume that memory strength for an item must reach a certain threshold in order for that item to be retrieved, and so predict that source responses are either made with high precision when driven by memory or are guesses, made in the absence of information, when the memory is below the retrieval threshold (Batchelder & Riefer, 1990; Klauer & Kellen, 2010).
-Another alternative is the dual-process framework, in which different retrieval mechanisms are used in different kinds of memory tasks (Mander, 1980).
+Another alternative is the dual-process framework, in which different retrieval mechanisms are used in different kinds of memory tasks (Mandler, 1980).
 Specifically, the two processes in the influential Yonelinas (1999) dual-process model are 1) familiarity, which yields a continuous measure of strength for an item in memory and 2) recollection, which yields richer contextual information about the study event through a search process which is thresholded.
 Successful recollection or familiarity can both contribute to recognition, because familiarity can distinguish between a studied and an unstudied item.
-On the other hand, familiarity does not distinguish between two items from different sources, which are both studied, and so the Yonelinas (1999) dual-process model predicts that source judgements should be thresholded as they can only be driven by recollection.
+On the other hand, familiarity is defined in the dual process model to not contain contextual information, so it does not distinguish between two studied items from different sources.
+Thus, the Yonelinas (1999) dual-process model predicts that source judgements should rely purely on a high threshold recollection process.
 This dual-process view of memory retrieval holds only if recollection, and therefore source memory performance, can be characterized as a thresholded process.
-Existing research which attempted to distinguish between continuous and thresholded models of source memory has been based on data from two-choice tasks, whereby confidence ratings and accuracy in two-choice tasks are used to construct Receiver Operating Characteristic (ROC) curves (Yonelinas, 1999; Slotnick & Dodson, 2005).
+Existing research which attempted to distinguish between continuous and thresholded models of source memory has been largely based on data from two-choice tasks, whereby confidence ratings and accuracy in two-choice tasks are used to construct Receiver Operating Characteristic (ROC) curves (Yonelinas, 1999; Slotnick & Dodson, 2005).
 Although the predicted shape of these curves were initially thought to distinguish between continuous and thresholded models, subsequent work found numerous conditions under which the models mimic each other (Yonelinas & Parks, 2007; Klauer & Kellen, 2010).

 Continuous-Outcome Tasks